-Currently spread across almost a dozen buildings on campus, RSSS will soon be located together for the first time since 1964.
-The RSSS building is beside the new Kambri precinct, at the gateway between the CBD and the University, and at the heart of the proposed Humanities and Social Sciences precinct.
+Previously spread across almost a dozen buildings on campus, RSSS is now located together for the first time since 1964.
+The RSSS building is adjacent to the Kambri precinct, at the gateway between the CBD and the University, and at the heart of the proposed Humanities and Social Sciences precinct.

-The School of Demography, Centre for Social Research and Methods, School of Sociology, School of Politics and International Relations, School of Philosophy, School of History, and the Centre for European Studies will be relocating to this building.
-The Centre for Aboriginal Economic Policy Research and the Centre of Arab and Islamic Studies will remain in their current locations nearby.
+The School of Demography, Centre for Social Research and Methods, School of Sociology, School of Politics and International Relations, School of Philosophy, School of History, and the Centre for European Studies are all located within the building.
+The Centre for Aboriginal Economic Policy Research and the Centre of Arab and Islamic Studies remain in their current locations nearby.

-Here, in the heart of the campus, RSSS will be able to bring together students and researchers from across the globe and across a variety of disciplines, to better interpret our past and understand our future.
+Here, in the heart of the campus, RSSS brings together students and researchers from across the globe and across a variety of disciplines, to better interpret our past and understand our future.

 The site was previously home to the Pauline Griffin Building which was originally constructed in 1963 to house the ANU Student Union until 1972, however was unable to be renovated to comply with modern building, workplace, and safety standards.

-The International Style of the Pauline Griffin Building informed the architects’ design of the this RSSS Building incorporating a refined materials palette and strong horizontal features.
+The International Style of the Pauline Griffin Building informed the architects’ design of the RSSS Building, incorporating a refined materials palette and strong horizontal features.
 This style reflects a significant period of expansion and building on the Acton campus.

-The finishes inside this building extensively reference features of the Coombs Building where RSSS was originally homed in 1964 (and where the Schools of Demography, History and Philosophy currently reside).
+The finishes inside this building extensively reference features of the Coombs Building where RSSS was originally homed in 1964.

-Designed as a ‘building in the park,’ utilising materials such as timber, glass and concrete to exude a timeless quality while being able to adapt to future workplace, teaching and learning advancements, our new home will provide over 500 staff, students and academic visitors with the room they need to teach, research and study, in a modern 11,700 sqm building.
+Designed as a ‘building in the park,’ utilising materials such as timber, glass and concrete to exude a timeless quality while being able to adapt to future workplace, teaching and learning advancements, the RSSS building provides 500 staff, students and academic visitors with the room they need to teach, research and study, in a modern 11,700 sqm building.